-The horizontally-oriented imaging system is comprised of a USB digital camera, a zoom lens, and an XYZ stage assembly to allow position adjustment and focusing.
-The monochrome camera has a resolution of 1280 X 960 pixels and is capable of matching the control frequency of 5Hz.
-The zoom optics allow for a field of view ranging from approximately 0.8mm to 5.6mm.
+The imaging system is comprised of a USB digital camera, a zoom lens, and a motorized XYZ stage assembly to allow position adjustment and focusing.
+The camera has a resolution of 1536 X 1536 pixels and can match the control frequency of 5Hz.
+The zoom optics allow for a field of view ranging from approximately 0.8mm to 5.5mm.